Course proposal: Supersizing the mind: early modern philosophers and their engineering projects

 Update: Consult the conference programme!

-Princeton Bucharest Conference in Early Modern Philosophy, in Bucharest, 14-16 October 2022
+The Princeton-Bucharest Conference in Early Modern Philosophy, in Bucharest, 14-15 October 2022.

 Organized by Dana Jalobeanu and Oana Matei at the Research Institute of the University of Bucharest (ICUB-Humanities)